Our development programs

 GBT is developing inclacumab – a novel, fully human monoclonal antibody P-selectin inhibitor – for SCD patients with frequent pain crises, also known as vaso-occlusive crises (VOCs).
 P-selectin inhibition is clinically validated to reduce VOCs,1 a complication of SCD.

-We have an exclusive worldwide licensing agreement with Roche for inclacumab, which has established pharmacokinetic data, safety and tolerability in more than 500 patients.
+GBT has an exclusive worldwide licensing agreement with Roche for inclacumab, which has established pharmacokinetic data, safety and tolerability in more than 500 patients.
 We have initiated two pivotal Phase 3 studies evaluating the effect of inclacumab on reducing the frequency of VOCs and on hospital readmissions for people with SCD.
+The THRIVE (Therapy for Reduction with Inclacumab of VOC Episodes) Studies are currently recruiting.